 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the year in which the estimates are revised and in any future years affected.

-3. Change in accounting policies
+3. Change in accounting policy - Adoption of new accounting standard